DJ Davidson

-Devonta "D. J." Davidson (born September 19, 1997) is an American professional football nose tackle for the New York Giants of the National Football League (NFL).
-He was selected in the fifth round, 147th overall, of the 2022 NFL draft.
-He played college football for the Arizona State Sun Devils.
+Devonta "DJ" Davidson (born September 19, 1997) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+Davidson played college football for the Arizona State Sun Devils and was selected by the New York Giants in the fifth round of the 2022 NFL draft.

 Early life

 Davidson played for Desert Ridge as a defensive tackle.
 As a junior he recorded 57 tackles, four sacks, and two forced fumbles.
-As a senior he played in 13 games as a senior, recording 67 total tackles, 19.5 tackles for loss, 5.5 sacks, four forced fumbles, and two fumble recoveries, including one returned for a touchdown, and led his team to the state championship game his senior season.
+As a senior he played in 13 games, recording 67 total tackles, 19.5 tackles for loss, 5.5 sacks, four forced fumbles, and two fumble recoveries, including one returned for a touchdown, and led his team to the state championship game his senior season.
 Scouts rated him as a three-star prospect.

 College career

 Davidson played for Arizona State.
 As a freshman he suffered a season ending injury and only played 8 games with 10 tackles, 3.5 tackles for loss, and two sacks.
 As a sophomore he started 12 of 13 games and had 51 tackles, 4 tackles for loss, 1.5 sacks, and 1 touchdown.
 As a junior he had 15 tackles and 1 sack.
 His senior year he had 57 tackles, 6 tackles for loss, with 4 pass deflections, and was named the Curley Culp Outstanding defensive linemen.